 Last but not least, the day must end Nørrebro style!
-And it would not be Nørrebro if there was not a wonderful newly opened bar somewhere.
-And there are sørme too, and it's even right across from Mondo Kaos.
-Maybe you have glimpsed it in the background on some of our model photos.
-It's called Flatiron, and is a bar just to our liking.
+And it wouldn't be Nørrebro if there wasn't a wonderful newly opened bar somewhere.
+And there's that too, and it's even right across from it Mondo Kaos.
+You may have glimpsed it in the background of some of our model photos.
+It's called Flatiron, and is a bar just to our taste.
 It is inspired by Art Deco and serves cocktails in beautiful surroundings.

-This is of course where you should flash your new Mondo Kaos outfit.
+This is of course where you have to flash your new one Mondo Kaos outfits.

 We hope you have been inspired by our tips and favorite hot spots, and wish you a good holiday and a good day in Nørrebro.